schaldach/schaldach/README.md

    - R

 📖 I'm currently learning and studying 📖
-   - Data science and Data Analysis
+   - Data science and Data Engineering
    - AI & Machine learning
    - Climate analysis

-🚩 My current goal is to start working with Climate Data Science! 🚩
 <!--
 **schaldach/schaldach** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.